-Nurse Consultant Role: For participants that are authorized to receive Nurse Consultation, the Nurse Consultant reviews and monitors the provider's records and completes a medication and health audit at least monthly and communicates the findings to the provider for timely and appropriate follow up.
+Nurse Consultant Role: For participants who live in a residential habilitation and are authorized to receive Nurse Consultation, the Nurse Consultant reviews and monitors the provider's records and completes a medication and health audit at least monthly and communicates the findings to the provider for timely and appropriate follow up.
 The Nurse Consultant refers to the previous reviews to assure the designated staff has addressed any previously identified unresolved issues.
+Shared Living Host Home providers complete monthly medication records and submit the documentation by the 10th of the month following to the Nurse Consultant for review.
+The Nurse Consultant follows up with the Shared Living Host Home provider on any outstanding issues and uploads the completed documentation into the client data management system.

-Documentation in the electronic case record, including incident reports as needed, is completed on a frequency that is specified in the DDDS Community Occurrence Reporting Policy.
+Documentation in the electronic client data management system, including incident reports as needed, is completed on a frequency that is specified in the Billing Guidelines.
 This monitoring system is designed to detect opportunities to mitigate risk and improve processes through a system of accountability.
 The system evaluates all components of the health and medication management process.
 The Nurse Consultant also completes a Pre-Assessment to determine if the individual can be considered for self-administration of medication.
 Approval for the continuance of self-administration of medications is reviewed by the team at the annual meeting or as indicated by errors, etc. If the waiver participant does not receive Nurse Consultation, DDDS Office of Service and Enhancement provides the above outlined review and monitoring through the Quality Service Review (QSR) process.